ronaldtorres/website/markdown/posts/2019-07-22-project-generation.md

-Most projects solve this issue by using [Fastlane](https://fastlane.tools/), but that creates a new contract between the `Fastfiles` and your projects that can break easily, and as a consequence, presenting developers with failing lanes that they need to debug and fix.
+Most projects solve this issue by using [Fastlane](https://fastlane.tools/), but that creates a new contract between the `Fastfiles` and your projects that can break easily, and as a consequence, present developers with failing lanes that they need to debug and fix.
-*Have you ever experienced trying to release an app, and run into issues because someone changed something in the signing settings of the project and forgot to update that lane that configures the environment for signing?*
+*Have you ever experienced trying to release an app, and running into issues because someone changed something in the signing settings of the project and forgot to update that lane that configures the environment for signing?*

 Tuist knows your projects and will leverage that information to offer a simple set of commands.
 Being positioned in a directory where there's a project defined,